-As the spread of the novel coronavirus (COVID-19) had exerted huge impacts on the world economy since 2020, foreign countries came up with economic assistance, etc. Subsequently, they had been forced to raise more funds by changing government bond issuance plans and increasing government bond issuances substantially in 2020.
-Since 2021, government bond issuances returned to the levels before the spread of COVID-19, thanks to the economic and fiscal policy normalization, etc. However, government bond issuances have been increasing again recently (Fig. 2-45).
+As the spread of the novel coronavirus (COVID-19) had exerted huge impacts on the world economy since 2020, foreign countries implemented economic assistance, etc. Subsequently, they had been forced to raise more funds by changing government bond issuance plans and increasing government bond issuances substantially in 2020.
+Since 2021, government bond issuances returned to the levels before the spread of COVID-19, thanks to the economic and fiscal policy normalization, etc. However, government bond issuances have been increasing again recently (Fig. 2-44).

-Fig. 2-45 Issuance Amount of Coupon-Bearing Bonds and Discount Bonds
+Fig. 2-44 Issuance Amount of Coupon-Bearing Bonds and Discount Bonds

-Note 1: As of December 2023.
+Note 1: As of the end of December 2024.